olizilla/grunt-asciify/README.md

 Type: `String`
 Default value: `graffiti`

 The name of the figlet font to use.
-Full list here: https://github.com/olizilla/figlet-js/tree/master/fonts
+View the [font list](https://github.com/olizilla/figlet-js/tree/master/fonts) and [examples](http://www.figlet.org/examples.html).
+Use the [asciify](https://npmjs.org/package/asciify) module to show all fonts for your text: `asciify -a "All The Fonts!"`.

 #### options.log
 Type: `Boolean`